su8/pinky-bar/README.md

 ```bash
 --without-alsa --without-x11 --without-mpd --with-colours --with-net --with-pci --without-dvd --without-sensors --without-ncurses
 ```

+**--without-mpd** will compile the program with cmus support, the options sytax stays as is.

 The pci and sensors configure options will be discarded in \*BSD.
 If you supplied **--with-alsa** and **--with-oss** or used the port package with the ncurses dialogue, alsa will have higher precedence over OSS.
 By default the port package will have OSS selected and alsa unselected.